What programs are offered by the School of Education at VIU?

 May I join the program at any time?

-VIU’s on-ground courses are offered on a semester system which means that classes start four times a year: in the fall, in the winter, and twice in the summer.
+VIU’s courses are offered on a semester system which means that classes start four times a year: in the fall, in the winter, and twice in the summer.
 Enrollment is limited through the add/drop period for a given semester as specified in the academic calendar.
 International students must complete all application processes and paperwork at least one month earlier than the program’s starting date.

 Do I have to have an undergraduate degree in English in order to be accepted into the TESOL or applied linguistics programs?